 Phone 334-844-3077: Message machine is at same number.
 Please leave a message if you call.

-EMAIL RESPONSE times: Earliest email check time each morning (M-F) is around 10:00 a.m. and latest check time for those days is by 5:00 pm.
+EMAIL RESPONSE times: Earliest email check time each morning (M-F) is before or by 9:15 a.m. and latest check time for those days is by 4:30 pm.
 Any email check time before usual check time or after the usual end-of day check time is only where I need to do so out of planning for other work obligations while also trying to respond to your questions to be helpful.
-So, please rely on the usual times listed only so if you send email or post assignments after the 5:00 pm time M-F, (and any time on the weekends), then please know that you most likely will hear from me not then but instead by the next business day morning on email (on business days).
+So, please rely on the usual times listed only so if you send email or post assignments after the 4:30 pm time M-F, (and any time on the weekends), then please know that you most likely will hear from me not then but instead by the next business day morning on email.